Contrastive Learning from Synthetic Audio Doppelg\"angers: Limitations

 \section{Limitations}

-We opted for small-scale, established architectures like ResNets due to computational constraints and the desire for generalizable results.
-Scaling up to larger architectures like AST~\cite{gong2021ast} could further validate our approach in high-compute environments (our attempts to train such models were infeasible).
-Additionally, we focused on direct comparisons between synthetic and real data, excluding hybrid approaches that might offer valuable insights, since the design space of hybrid approaches (e.g. mixtures or fine-tuning) is large and warrants a deeper exploration.
+Our study demonstrates the efficacy of our approach using established architectures like ResNets, balancing computational efficiency with the goal of producing generalizable results.
+While we focused on these architectures, our findings lay the groundwork for future investigations with larger encoders such as AST~\citep{gong2021ast}; this is a straightforward extension.
+Our research also focused on a clear comparison between synthetic and real data, which allowed us to rigorously evaluate our method's effectiveness.
+The potential for hybrid approaches, combining synthetic and real data, has a wide range of possibilities in mixing strategies and fine-tuning techniques.
+These can all be explored without changing our method itself.

-Our simple isometric Gaussian noise perturbation proved effective, but it relies on a simplifying independence assumption (parameters are correlated within components and component chains) and doesn't account for parameter semantics (e.g. octaves in pitch).
-Future work could explore fine-grained, semantically-aware perturbations operationalized via the covariance structure of the perturbations.
-Scheduling or adapting the perturbation factor during training could offer more challenging examples.
-It could also be learned, which would require stable end-to-end auto-differentiation (challenging depending on the synthesizer architecture).
-Our evaluation focused on standard classification benchmarks, but incorporating aspects like representation disentanglement could offer a richer view.
-Finally, while we explored various synthesis options, the possibilities are vast, and future work could investigate variable architectures for enhanced data augmentation.
+The isometric Gaussian noise perturbation proved highly effective, despite its simplicity, since it changes identifiable attributes (e.g. pitch) subtly.
+This success points to the robustness of our method, while also highlighting opportunities for more sophisticated perturbation strategies to further enhance it.
+Future work could explore anisotropic perturbations that account for parameter relationships.
+Adaptive or learned perturbation strategies could also offer significant advancements.
+Additionally, our evaluation centered on widely used classification benchmarks to create a foundational assessment of the method's performance.
+Expanding this evaluation to include metrics such as representation disentanglement could offer additional insights into the quality and utility of the synthetic data.

-On a broader note, we believe it's important to examine synthetic data-generating procedures for possible biases in the way that we do with datasets.
-Though we think this procedure can mitigate some of the biases in collectible real datasets, different synthesizer architectures, values of $\delta$, and other decisions might inadvertently produce performance gaps for different tasks, applications, and downstream populations of use.
+On a broader note, we believe it's important to examine synthetic data-generating procedures for possible biases, similar to the scrutiny applied to real datasets.
+Though we think this procedure can mitigate some of the biases in real datasets, different synthesizer architectures, values of $\delta$, and other decisions might inadvertently produce performance gaps for different tasks, applications, and downstream populations of use.
 We evaluated on a wide range of tasks in part to explore this possibility, but further evaluations would be helpful to assess these impacts.